engmanmano/TELEMAC-MANUAL/README.md

 # TELEMAC-MANUAL
- An intuitive and beginner friendly openTelemac-Mascaret user manual
+ An intuitive and beginner friendly openTelemac-Mascaret user/ training manual